Bazrahimi/readme-generator/README.md

 ## Contributing
-undefined
-// TODO: This project has been solely developed by undefined
+This project has been developed by Baz Rahimi.

-TODO: i want to append the following text in here.
-We welcome contributions from the community!
-If you would like to contribute to this project, please follow these guidelines:
+    **We welcome contributions from the community!** If you would like to contribute to this project, please follow these guidelines:

     - Fork the repository and create your branch from the main branch.
     - Make your changes and ensure that the code follows the project's coding style and conventions.
     - Test your changes to ensure they work as expected.
     - Submit a pull request with a detailed description of your changes and their purpose.
     - After reviewing your pull request, we'll merge it if everything looks good!

-Thank you for contributing to our project!;
+    Thank you for contributing to our project!

 ## Test